-Wyoming Big Horn Mountain Riding Guest Ranch
+Wyoming Mountain Riding Guest Ranch

 A Unique Diversity of Scenery – A Trail Riding Paradise

-Why do photographers, trail riders, hikers and mountain bikers from around the world love traveling to Shell Valley and The Hideout?
 One reason is the rarely seen diversity of scenery this area offers due to the elevations ranging from 4,200 feet in the valley to 13,200 feet in The Cloud Peak Wilderness.
-Wyoming is also one of the least populated areas in the United State (I think some Canadian provinces are less densely populated) (only Alaska is less densely populated), enjoying a population of 2 people per square mile (compared to New York City with 27,000 per square mile) and some of the purest air in the country.
-Below is a sample of some of the trail rides and terrain variety you might enjoy during your stay at The Hideout Lodge & Guest Ranch.
+Wyoming is also one of the least populated areas in the United States and this area of Wyoming one of the least populated in the state.

-High Desert and Canyons in the Shell Valley: Ranging in elevation from 4,200 – 5,400 feet, these rides are mostly in the valley riding through the wide-open prairies, juniper trees, and rocky hidden canyons.
-In the hidden canyons, refreshing creeks flow with century old cottonwood trees offering you and your horse well-deserved shade.
+Ranging in elevation from 4,200 – 5,400 feet, these rides are mostly in the valley riding through the wide-open prairies, juniper trees, and rocky hidden canyons in which refreshing creeks flow surrounded by century old cottonwood trees.

-White Creek & Trapper Creek Canyon: Step back in time 100 years.
+Step back in time 100 years.
 Your ride winds through a picturesque tree canopied path, past old timber corrals, over a wooden bridge and opens into a wide-open lane perfect for an easy lope.
 The trail during this half-day ride snakes through the canyon with several crossings of White and Trapper Creek.

 The Sedona Ride: This area near Trapper Creek Ranch, offers a ride which feels like you are in the red desert of Arizona due to the red, exposed Chugwater formations and half-desert prairies – cactus, coyotes and rattle snakes included.

 The Five Fingers Ride: This popular and thrilling valley ride takes you through rocky canyons with juniper trees and high desert while traveling along the slopes of the Big Horn Mountains, which rise 2,000 feet along your trail as a huge granite wall.
-Some of the exposed Precambrian rock is over a billion years old

-McCullough Peak Mustang Country: During fall, winter and spring some of our cattle graze in a 100,000-acre pasture which is a high desert area shared with the McCullough Peak Mustangs.
-When riding through this country, you will probably be able to see wild horses grazing alongside antelope.
+During fall, winter, and spring we ride this high desert area shared with the McCullough Peak Mustangs.
+When riding through this country, you will probably be able to see wild horses grazing alongside antelope

 Endless riding opportunities…